npm

 const traced = service.withSpan({ name: "CustomName", type: "function" }, processOrder)

-Use getCurrentSpan() to get a handle to the active span, then call .setMetadata() to attach metadata from inside a traced function — useful when metadata depends on runtime values like request IDs, computed scores, or dynamic context:
+Use getCurrentSpan() to get a handle to the active span, then call .addContext() to attach contextual key-value pairs from inside a traced function — useful for runtime values like request IDs, computed scores, or dynamic context:

 import { getCurrentSpan } from "@goharvest/simforge"